dvshnkr/mle/src/linear-models/linear-modeling.md

 With the Advertising data, this results in a model with an intercept of 4.75 and co-efficients 0.05, 0.10, and 0 for the three variables TV, Radio, and Newspaper respectively.
 Lasso has effectively produced a model with just two predictors instead of the three we started with, by shrinking the co-efficient of Newspaper spending to 0.

-However, there is one crucial step we missed while training our Lasso model.
+However, there is one crucial step we missed while training our Lasso model.<br>
 We have not scaled our predictors.
 When we trained the simple linear regression model, the model accounted for predictors on different scales by adjusting co-efficients as required.
 However, in the Lasso model, we are artificially posing a restriction on model co-efficients.
 As such, **it becomes crucial that our predictors are on the same scale**.

-To scale our features, we'll use the Standard Scaler from scikit-learn.
+To scale our features, we'll use the `StandardScaler` from scikit-learn.<br>
 From the scikit-learn docs, what the Standard Scaler does is:

 Standardize features by removing the mean and scaling to unit variance.